Canva Pricing (2026) — The Essential Guide

 Full access to Canva’s ‘Magic Studio’ features

-A particularly useful feature only available to ‘Canva Pro’ users is the ‘Magic Switch’ tool — this lets you repurpose existing designs for different platforms really easily.
+A particularly useful feature only available to ‘Canva Pro’ users is the ‘Magic Resize’ tool — this lets you repurpose existing designs for different platforms really easily.

-You can open an existing design, and then use the Magic Switch tool to automatically reformat it to suit different social media channels.
+It lets you open an existing design, and then automatically reformat it to suit different social media channels.

 Using the 'Magic Resize' tool in Canva